-J. D. Wiley came clawing into the world.
-Late enough to dodge the Mount St. Helens eruption.
-Early enough to grow up hearing tales of the near apocalypse.
+J. D. Wiley came clawing into the world late enough to dodge the Mount St. Helens eruption, but early enough to grow up hearing tales of the near apocalypse.
 One of his first memories harks back to a rickety milk-crate-of-a-house in Nowhere-ville, Montana.
 He spent his days digging holes in the patch of dirt they called a back yard, looking for arrowheads, dinosaur bones, and secret tunnels to China.

 Two out of three ain’t bad.

 From there, he learned the gooey joys of government cheese, and earned his stripes in the pitted streets of Kansas City one shiner at a time.
 He survived schoolyard bullies, gangland drive-bys, and an endless horde of mutant cockroaches.
 All while hustling Mortal Kombat sketches for lunch money.

 In dusty Colorado he underwent a blistering regimen in Okinawan martial arts—what his Renshi affectionately referred to as “the old style”.
 When he wasn’t engaged in friendly pugilism, he was drawing super heroes on the back of his homework.
 He’d just started penning a weekly comic—Lunchbox Heroes—for the school paper, when the events of Columbine rocked his world less than 50 miles away.